 - Parental guarantees i.e a guarantee from your parents or co-borrower’s mum and dad

 - Your adult children

 - De facto partners

-The following immediate family members are also acceptable as exception to standard policy:
+The following immediate family members are also acceptable as an exception to standard policy:

 The following family members are typically unacceptable but can be acceptable depending on their relationship with you:

 - Uncle and aunt